tmtsoftware/esw/docs/src/main/sequencer/scripts/script-styles.md

 }
 ```

 This example shows two Setup handlers.
-One for wfos-command-1 and one for wfos-command-2.
-These names math the `CommandName`
+One for `wfos-command-1` and one for `wfos-command-2`.
+These names are compared with the `CommandName`
 fields of incoming Setups in the Sequence.
-Note that the var indicates internal state.
+Note that the `var` represents internal state.
 The command-handlers must maintain
 their state and perform checks as needed to properly handle commands.
+Code can also be added outside of handlers.
+This
+code will be run when the script is loaded.
+This can be used to, for example, set up subscriptions to Events which can be
+manually associated with internal state variables or other actions.

-More information on handlers is available [here](lkdf).
+More information on handlers is available [here](./dsl/constructs/handlers.md).

 ### State Machine-Oriented Scripts

 A State Machine-oriented Script models the entire script as a state machine.
 The script developer writes a number
 of `state` entries that make sense for the Sequencer.
 Logic can be tied to events or commands.
 Within a `state`
 one can define command handlers to process Sequence steps.
 The command handlers within a `state` only work when
-the state machine is in the containing state.
+the state machine is in that state.

 A state machine-oriented script must start with the FsmScript keyword.
 The argument of FsmScript is the initial
 state machine state.
 Like handler-oriented scripts, state machine-oriented scripts can contain state that can be